mojaloop/documentation/discussions/workbench.md

   - MFIs (especially small-medium) don't have much capacity for experimentation or developing new business cases, but these cases can be driven from fintechs first
 - How can we assist orgs. who have little-to-no technical capability to become confident with Mojaloop?
   - A technical lab environment won't do much in this case
   - Can we demonstrate Mojaloop over a spreadsheet?
-Everyone can undertand spreadsheets.
+Everyone can understand spreadsheets.

 ## Questions